There’s an easy way to tell gas prices are about to go up - NewsBreak

 “If the price of oil was to jump $20 a barrel today, [gas] stations may look to pass it along as quick as possible because it’s so significant,” he explained.
 “But generally it takes a few days for oil prices to pick up steam.
 Gas stations are probably not able to successfully pass along [oil price increases] for at least a day.”

 Other ways to save money at the pump include making sure you’re filling up on the cheapest days of the week and to shop around.
-Comparing prices between gas stations in your neighborhood can save you money in the long-run.Here’s when gas prices are expected to peak in 2022
+Comparing prices between gas stations in your neighborhood can save you money in the long-run.10 basic car maintenance tips that can save you money

 “Prices can vary significantly from block to block,” De Haan said.
 “You can save $100 or even $200 to $300 over the course of the year if you’re paying attention.”